ViaVersion/VIAaaS/README.md

 VIAaaS - ViaVersion ~~acetylsalicylic acid~~ as a Service - Standalone ViaVersion proxy

 ## How does it work?
+- ViaVersion, ViaBackwards and ViaRewind translates the connections to backend server.
 - VIAaaS auth page stores account credentials in the player's browser local storage.
 - Due to technical/security reasons, it requires a CORS Proxy for calling Mojang APIs, which may make Mojang see that as suspicious and reset/block your account password if the IP address seems suspect.